byui-cit/cit470/ab2/README.md

 Learn to use this tool too; you'll likely use it often in your future careers.

 ### Requirements
+Write a brief tutorial showing how you used Wireshark and tshark (or tcpdump) to solve two of the problems you encountered while working on any of your other tasks in this course.
+Write your tutorial as if it could be a supplement or appendix to another of your other project task reports.
+Here's an example outline that might be helpful:
+- Identify a network or security problem that, with the help of Wireshark, you were able to troubleshoot and solve.
+- - Show how Wireshark helped you diagnose and fix that problem.
+- - Where appropriate, include a couple of illustrative screen captures of Wireshark in action.
+- Identify a network or security problem that, with the help of tcpdump or tshark, you were able to troubleshoot and solve.
+- - Show how the tool helped you diagnose and fix that problem.
+- - Where appropriate, include console text output (or screencaptures) of your command-line tool in action.

 ### Deliverable
+Upload an illustrated tutorial, in which you explain what you did and how you accomplished it.

+- Your document should be clear enough that one of your peers would be able to follow your instructions and accomplish the same tasks.
+- Identify any difficult or challenging parts of the project, and clearly explain how you diagnosed and overcame your obstacles.
+- Include a few cropped screen captures where appropriate.

 ### Scoring Rubric
+- If your tutorial satisfies every requirement outlined above, you will earn a passing score (one point).
+- If your tutorial does not satisfy one or more of the above requirements, you will earn no points.
+Your must then address any deficiencies and re-upload corrected documents until you earn the passing score.

 ### Hints
+If one of your VMs is unable to access the Internet while you are working on a project, you will not be able to download a traffic analyzer such as Wireshark to that VM.
+Instead, you may be forced to find and use whatever tools were installed by default during that VM's initial installation.
+Many Linux distributions include tcpdump by default.